10 Reasons to Celebrate Leadville Boom Days

 📷: Diana Lange

-A large food and craft fair throughout the weekend offers everything from cowboy hats and handmade jewelry to hot, tasty turkey legs, old-fashioned sodas, and much, much more.
+A large food and craft fair all weekend offers everything from cowboy hats and handmade jewelry to hot, tasty turkey legs, old-fashioned sodas, and much, much more.
 Check out the many offerings!

-Fun food options include Leadville Boom Days meals like a continental breakfast and a BBQ lunch at the Elks Lodge.
+Fun food options include Leadville Boom Days meals like a breakfast on the courthouse lawn and a Lion’s Club Beer Garden at E. 6th & Harrison streets.
+See the 2023 schedule.

-And sample the delicious offerings from Leadville’s many restaurants!
+And of course, please sample the delicious offerings from Leadville’s many restaurants!

 10. Mining & History Tours